 What Can I Recycle?

-- drink bottles (keeps the lids on!)
+drink bottles (replace the lid!)

-- shampoo and soap bottles
+- soap bottles

-- laundry detergent bottles
+laundry detergent jugs

 Metal containers including: